-IRS Ethics Rules Governing CPAs, EAs, and Other Tax Practitioners – Part 1 – QAS Self-Study (No Videos)
+IRS Ethics Rules Governing CPAs, EAs, and Other Tax Practitioners – Part 1 – Self-Study (No Videos)

 This course covers information included in Treasury Department Circular No. 230 and offers ethics education for Enrolled Agents, CPAs and unenrolled tax preparers.
 This course covers ethics rules and regulations updated through August 2017.
 This is Part 1 of our Ethics course, which covers the topics listed below.
 If you are looking for Ethics Part 2, find it here: Ethics Part 2

 - Distinguish between different types of tax return preparers

 - Identify activities considered to be practice before the IRS

 - Describe the PTIN application process